edwardtanguay/go-showcase-examples/README.md

 - **02000-fetch-and-create-files** - fetchs an array of items via API and creates a HTML file that displays them
 - **02100-url** - function that takes a URL and returns info from it, base url, url variables
 - **02150-pointers** - simple example of pointers
+- **02160-errorHandling-structs-pointers** - good example of error handling and using pointers instead of values
+- **02180-anonymousFunctions** - simple example of a function which accepts either an integer or a float
+- **02180-higher-order-functions** - good example of a useful pattern of a function that accepts a function as a parameter
+- **02190-defer** - uses defer to postpone closing file until function finishes
+- **02200-interfaces** - interface to make sure that structs circle and rectangle have the method getArea()
+- **02220-empty-interface** - example of empty interface which functions as TypeScript's "any"
+- **02250-concurrency** - simple example of using concurrency to fetch data from 4 API's without having to wait for each one to finish before starting the next
+- **02290-web-templates** - good example of using EJS-like templates for websites